Mairon88/Recruitment_03_2021/README.md

     $ pip install -r requirements.txt

-to install all the necessary libraries for the script to run properly or activate a virtual environment:
+to install all the necessary libraries for the script to run properly.

-    $ source venv/bin/activate

 To run a script, open a command line window in the folder with the script.py file The above operations are performed in accordance with the commands described below.